bananaml/gptj-serverless-template/README.md

-# serverless-template
+# gptj-serverless-template

-Setup and host your ML on Banana in minutes
+Setup and host GPT-J ML on Banana in minutes

 # How to use this Template repo:
 1) Fork this repo